 If you’ve changed jobs over your working life and paid into your employers’ pension schemes, you will have built up pension entitlement along the way.

-If the service can find your pension, it will give you your provider’s contact details, but it’s up to you to get in touch with them to find your pension and make arrangements.
-For more details, you can contact the Pension Tracing Service on 0845 6002 537 or visit www.gov.uk/find-lost-pension.
+If the service can find your pension, it will give you your provider’s contact details, but it’s up to you to then get in touch with them to find your pension and make arrangements to reclaim it.